microsoft/Windows-appsample-networkhelper/README.md

 # NetworkHelper sample library

 A sample library and demo mini-app that shows how to use UWP networking APIs to enable network discovery and communication in your games or apps.
+This sample runs on the Universal Windows Platform (UWP).

 Specifically, the library provides the ability for:

 - Wi-Fi network discovery and management peer clients over a local Wi-Fi network.